retinens/going-live/README.md

 - [ ] Is artisan scheduled on Ploi?
 - [ ] Is Horizon configured in Supervisor on Ploi?
 - [ ] Is the database backed up on Ploi ?
+- [ ] Check the .env on the production server